alopezlago/MODAQ/README.md

 4. If you want to use the packet parser (instead of passing in a packet parameter), you need to include a URL to YAPP

+To see what each prop does, visit [this page](https://github.com/alopezlago/QuizBowlDiscordScoreTracker/wiki/ModaqControl-props).

 # Getting Started

 You will need to have [npm](https://www.npmjs.com/get-npm) and [yarn](https://yarnpkg.com/getting-started/install) installed on your system.